pfriesch/PhnKWS/README.md

-## Overview of the toolkit architecture
+## Toolkit Overview
+### Toolkit architecture
-The main script to run an ASR experiment is **run_exp.py**.
+The main script to run an ASR experiment is `run_exp.py`.
 This python script performs training, validation, forward, and decoding steps.
 Training is performed over several epochs, that progressively process all the training material with the considered neural network.
 After each training epoch, a validation step is performed to monitor the system performance on *held-out* data.
 At the end of training, the forward phase is performed by computing the posterior probabilities of the specified test dataset.
 The posterior probabilities are normalized by their priors (using a count file) and stored into an ark file.
 A decoding step is then performed to retrieve the final sequence of words uttered by the speaker in the test sentences.

-The *run_exp.py* script takes in input a global config file (e.g., *cfg/TIMIT_MLP_mfcc.cfg*) that specifies all the needed options to run a full experiment.
-The code *run_exp.py* calls for  **run_nn.py** that performs training, validation, and forward operations on each chunk of data.
+The `run_exp.py` script takes in input a global config file (e.g., `cfg/TIMIT_MLP_mfcc.cfg`) that specifies all the needed options to run a full experiment.
+The code `run_exp.py` calls for `run_nn.py` that performs training, validation, and forward operations on each chunk of data.
-The code *run_nn.py* takes in input a chunk-specific config file (e.g, *run_nn.py exp/TIMIT_MLP_mfcc/exp_files/train_TIMIT_tr+TIMIT_dev_ep000_ck00.cfg*) that specifies all the needed parameters for running a single-chunk experiment.
-The run_nn.py outputs some info filles (e.g., *exp/TIMIT_MLP_mfcc/exp_files/train_TIMIT_tr+TIMIT_dev_ep000_ck00.info*) that summarize losses and errors of the processed chunk.
+The code `run_nn.py` takes in input a chunk-specific config file (e.g, `run_nn.py exp/TIMIT_MLP_mfcc/exp_files/train_TIMIT_tr+TIMIT_dev_ep000_ck00.cfg`) that specifies all the needed parameters for running a single-chunk experiment.
+The `run_nn.py` outputs some info filles (e.g., `exp/TIMIT_MLP_mfcc/exp_files/train_TIMIT_tr+TIMIT_dev_ep000_ck00.info`) that summarize losses and errors of the processed chunk.

-The results are summarized into the *res.res* files, while errors and warnings are redirected into the *log.log* file.
+The results are summarized into the `res.resz` files, while errors and warnings are redirected into the `log.log` file.

-*Why run_nn.py*?
+####Why run_nn.py?
-The current architecture implements single-chunk operations in a different python script (*run_nn.py*).
-In principle, all these operations could have been implemented within the main *run_exp.py* script.
+The current architecture implements single-chunk operations in a different python script (`run_nn.py`).
+In principle, all these operations could have been implemented within the main` run_exp.py `script.
 We used a separate script for the following reasons:

 - in many clusters, the job priority is assigned according to the estimated time required by the script to complete the job.
-PyTorch-Kaldi allows running new jobs for every processed chunk using the “cmd” field in the global config file (cmd=”qsub -ngpu=1 -walltime=00:00:10”), allowing users to specify low wall-times.
+PyTorch-Kaldi allows running new jobs for every processed chunk using the `cmd` field in the global config file (`cmd=”qsub -ngpu=1 -walltime=00:00:10”`), allowing users to specify low wall-times.
 - Having two separate scripts allows an easier debug.
-For instance, a single chunk operation can be directly run with *run_nn.py train_TIMIT_tr+TIMIT_dev_ep000_ck00.cfg* without running the run_exp.py from scratch.
+For instance, a single chunk operation can be directly run with `run_nn.py train_TIMIT_tr+TIMIT_dev_ep000_ck00.cfg` without running the `run_exp.py` from scratch.

-## Description of the configuration files:
+### Description of the configuration files:
 There are two types of config files (global and chunk-specific cfg files).
-They are both in *INI* format and are read, processed, and modified with the *configparser* library of python.
+They are both in *INI* format and are read, processed, and modified with the `configparser` library of python.
 The global file contains several sections, that specify all the main steps of a speech recognition experiments (training, validation, forward, and decoding).
-The structure of the config file is described in a prototype file (see for instance *proto/global.proto*) that not only lists all the required sections and fields but also specifies the type of each possible field.
-For instance, *N_ep=int(1,inf)* means that the fields *N_ep* (i.e, number of training epochs) must be an integer ranging from 1 to inf.
-Similarly, *lr=float(0,inf)* means that the lr field (i.e., the learning rate) must be a float ranging from 0 to inf.
+The structure of the config file is described in a prototype file (see for instance `proto/global.proto`) that not only lists all the required sections and fields but also specifies the type of each possible field.
+For instance, `N_ep=int(1,inf)` means that the fields `N_ep` (i.e, number of training epochs) must be an integer ranging from 1 to inf.
+Similarly, `lr=float(0,inf)` means that the lr field (i.e., the learning rate) must be a float ranging from 0 to inf.
 Any attempt to write a config file not compliant with these specifications will raise an error.

-Let's now try to open a config file (e.g., *cfg/TIMIT_baselines/TIMIT_MLP_mfcc_basic.cfg*) and let's describe the main sections:
+Let's now try to open a config file (e.g., `cfg/TIMIT_baselines/TIMIT_MLP_mfcc_basic.cfg`) and let's describe the main sections:

 ```
 [cfg_proto]
 cfg_proto = proto/global.proto
 cfg_proto_chunk = proto/global_chunk.proto
 ```
-The current version of the config file first specifies the paths of the global and chunk-specific prototype files in the section *[cfg_proto]*.
+The current version of the config file first specifies the paths of the global and chunk-specific prototype files in the section `[cfg_proto]`.

 ```
 [exp]